 5 Ways to Lose Weight When You Travel

-2. Reduce snacking.
 At home and work, the temptation to snack is constant.
 Or is that just for me?
 When traveling, though, I am too distracted by awesome new scenery and experiences to mindlessly snack.
-Besides, space is limited when traveling and it requires special effort to carry snacks between hotel rooms or on flights.
+Besides, carrying snacks between hotel rooms or on flights requires special effort.

 Please avoid buying water in plastic bottles; it is bad for you and bad for the world.
 Increasing your water intake reduces your hunger and helps you lose weight when you travel.
 In Rome it is easy to find clean, fresh, cool FREE water from over 2,500 public water fountains, called Nasoni (“big noses”).
 Nasoni locations are shown on online maps and even a fun iPhone app.
 Thank you to Rachel at LivItaly Tours for the Nasoni information.

 It is natural to walk more when exploring new places.
 At least for me it is.
 I can walk and walk and walk, nearly all day, without getting tired or bored.
 Try that on a treadmill!
 In fact, my theory is that when traveling we do unmeasured exercise and measured eating, while at home we do measured exercise (FitBit, laps, miles) and unmeasured eating (snacking, seconds, buffets).
 I call that the Road Trip Diet.